TrashPandaCode/reports/pmpt-bv-final/main.typ

   We determined this methodology was not appropriate for our specific requirements, as we needed a dataset focused exclusively on room images.
 Additionally, we identified significant concerns regarding data ownership, given the copyright complications frequently associated with web-scraped content.
 Consequently, we made the decision to develop our own proprietary dataset, which we detail in the following section.

   == Data Sources

+  To address the absence of suitable existing datasets, we undertook our own data collection efforts.
+Recognizing that capturing sufficient real-world data for effective model training would be impractical, we adopted a hybrid approach that combines authentic measurements with synthetically generated images and impulse responses to supplement our real-world dataset.

+  The real-world portion contains room images paired with RT60 values across multiple frequency bands, with the acoustic data stored in CSV format.
+This data was collected from various spaces throughout TH Köln, with a primary focus on office environments.
+However, the dataset also includes several outlier room types, such as server rooms, laboratories, and a motion capture studio.

+  The acoustic measurements were conducted following the methodology outlined in @rev_man_meas.
+To enhance efficiency, we partially automated this process through a custom Python script that accepts the room name as input, performs a frequency sweep, and automatically saves the resulting impulse response, RT60 values, and generates plots for visual verification.
+Images were captured using a range of mobile devices, including a Google Pixel 8, iPhone 13, Samsung Galaxy S10, and iPad Mini.
+All photographs were taken from the doorway threshold at approximately head height (1.7m to 1.9m).

+  #todo("check devices")
+  #todo("go more in depth about analyzing recordings")

+  To ensure comprehensive coverage, multiple measurements and images were recorded in each room, with the objective of capturing diverse acoustic and visual conditions.
+Throughout the data collection process, we took care to avoid capturing room modes or other acoustic artifacts that could introduce bias into our results.

+  #todo("add amounts of data collected, some stats")

+  The synthetic component of our dataset was developed through a three-stage pipeline.
+Initially, room environments were generated using the Blender software @foundationBlenderorgHomeBlender, which enabled us to create diverse room geometries and material properties while simultaneously rendering corresponding images of these virtual spaces.

+  #todo("add more details about blender process")

+  In the second stage, we generated impulse responses based on the room parameters extracted from Blender.
+These parameters encompassed the vertices defining the room's ground plane, the quantity of furniture elements such as chairs and desks, and the material properties of walls, ceilings, and floors.
+All rooms maintained a consistent height of 3 meters.
+These extracted parameters were subsequently processed through Treble @Treble, an acoustic simulation platform, which computed the corresponding impulse responses for each virtual room.

+  The final stage involved deriving RT60 values from the generated impulse responses.
+This process utilized the pyfar @PyfarPyfar2025 and pyrato @PyfarPyrato2025 libraries, maintaining consistency with our methodology for processing the real-world acoustic data.
 ]

 // Data Sources